eating beaver stew

 For instance, many places categorize beavers as furbearers that can be legally trapped or shot with a proper license.

 The concept may seem daunting at first glance but understanding these laws isn't rocket science.
 Take Montana for example; there, an annual trapping season stretches from November to mid-April - prime time for procuring fresh beaver meat!
-Each trapper requires a Furbearer Trapping License which can easily obtained online or via authorized dealers.
+Each trapper requires a Furbearer Trapping License which can be easily obtained online or via authorized dealers.

 Ensuring food safety and hygiene is a crucial step when preparing beaver meat for consumption.
-Many of these steps are similar or the same whether you are preparing rabbit meat, elk meat, or deer meat.
-Simply put, processing wild game is something that you can leave to the professionals or do yourself if you have the proper tools, experience, and time to prepare the meat properly.
-While the easiest and best way to process a whole beaver is to take it to a game meat processor in your local area.
+Many of these steps are similar whether you are preparing rabbit meat, elk meat, or deer meat.
+Processing wild game is something that you can leave to the professionals or do yourself if you have the proper tools, experience, and time to prepare the meat properly.

+The easiest and best way to process a whole beaver is to take it to a game meat processor in your local area.
 Similarly, most exotic meat market locations will be able to provide guidance in the preparation of wild game meat to ensure that it is preserved properly and safe for human consumption.

 1. Verify the source: Trust only reputable local game meat suppliers, online retailers or specialty markets to buy fresh beaver meat.
 They ensure that their supplies follow all safety and hygiene standards.